On rooted $k$-connectivity problems in quasi-bipartite digraphs: Introduction

 \section{Introduction}

 All graphs considered here are directed, unless stated otherwise.
 We consider the following problem (a.k.a. {\sc $k$-Edge-Connected Directed Steiner Tree}):

 The case when every edge of positive cost has head in $T$ admits a polynomial time algorithm due to Frank \cite{F-R}.
-When all positive cost edges are incident to $r$ and no edge has both ends in $T$ we get the {\sc Min-Cost $k$-Multicover} problem.
-The case when all positive cost edges are incident to the same node admits ratio $O(\ln n)$ \cite{KNs}.
-More generally, a graph (or an edge set) is called {\bf quasi-bipartite} if every edge in the graph has an end in $T+r$.
-In the augmentation version of the problem -- {\sc Rooted Subset $(\ell,k)$-Edge-Connectivity Augmentation}, $G$ contains a subgraph $G_0=(V+r,E_0)$ of cost zero that has $\ell$-edge disjoint $rt$-paths for all $t \in T$.
-Recently, Chan, Laekhanukit, Weiz, \& Zhang \cite{CLWZ} obtained ratio $O(\ln (k -\ell+1) \ln |T|)$ for the case when $G$ is quai-bipartite.
-We provide a simple proof for a slightly more general setting.
+When all positive cost edges are incident to $r$ we get the {\sc Min-Cost Multicover} problem.
+The case when all positive cost edges are incident to the same node admits approximation ratio $O(\ln n)$ \cite{KNs}.
+More generally, a graph (or an edge set) is called {\bf quasi-bipartite} if every edge has at least one end (tail or head) in $T \cup \{r\}$.

+In the augmentation version of the problem -- {\sc Min-Cost Rooted Subset $(k_0,k)$-Edge-Connection Augmentation}, the input graph $G$ contains a subgraph $G_0=(V,E_0)$ of cost zero that has $k_0$-edge disjoint $rt$-paths for all $t \in T$.
+Recently, Chan, Laekhanukit, Wei, \& Zhang \cite{CLWZ} obtained approximation ratio $O(\ln (k -k_0+1) \ln |T|)$ for the case when $G$ is quasi-bipartite.
+We provide a simple proof for a more general setting.